 RAID Description Min.
 Max.
-Capacity Data Data 1/0 Level Drives Drives Reliability Transfer Rate Request Rates Span Also known as disk spanning.
+Capacity Data Data I/O Level Drives Drives Reliability Transfer Rate Request Rates - Also known as disk spanning.
 Data is distributed sequentially to all drives.
 There is no data protection.
-4 (N) Disks Same as a single disk same as a single disk 0 Also known as striping Data distributed across multiple drives in the array simultaneously.
+4 (N) Disks No data protection Same as a single disk same as a single disk 0 Also known as striping Data distributed across multiple drives in the array simultaneously.
 There is no data protection 1 4 (N) Disks No data Protection Very High Very High for Both Reads and Writes 1 Also known as mirroring All data replicated on N Separated disks.
 N is always a multiple of 2.
 This is a high availability Solution, but due to the 100% data duplication, it is also a costly solution.
-2 4 1/(N) Disks Than a single disk; Reads are twice faster than a single disk; Write are similar to a single disk.
+2 4 1/(N) Disks Lower than RAID 6, Higher than RAID 5 Than a single disk; Reads are twice faster than a single disk; Write are similar to a single disk.
 10 Also known as striped mirroring.
 Data and parity information is subdivided and distributed across all disks.
 This is a high availability Solution, but due to the 100% data duplication, it is also a costly solution.
-4 ' , higher than RAID 5 RAID 0 Reads are similar to RAID 0 Writes are similar to sin- gle disk 5 Also known Block-Interleaved distributed Parity.
+4 · · · · · · · · · · · · · · · · · · · · · · RAID 0 Writes are similar to Reads are similar to RAID 0 Writes are similar to sin- gle disk 5 Also known Block-Interleaved distributed Parity.
 Data and parity information is subdivided and distributed across all disk.
 Parity must be the equal to the smallest disk capacity in the array.
 Parity information normally stored on a dedicated parity disk.
-5 RAID 0; Writes are slower than RAID 0 Reads are similar to RAID 0; Writes are slower than a single disk.
+5 (N-1) Disks Lower than RAID 1, 10 Higher than a single drive RAID 0; Reads are similar to RAID 0; Writes are slower than a single disk.
 6 Also known as dual parity.
 Similar to RAID 5, but does two different parity computations or the same computation on overlapping subsets of the data.
 The RAID 6 can offer fault tolerance greater that RAID 1 or RAID 5 but only consumes the capacity of 2 disk drives for distributed parity data reliability similar to RAID 0.
-5 (N-2 Disks) , Reads are similar to RAID 0; Writes are slower than RAID 5 Reads are similar to RAID 0; Writes are slower than a single disk.
+5 (N-2 Disks) Highest Reliability Reads are similar to RAID 0; Writes are slower than RAID 5 Reads are similar to RAID 0; Writes are slower than a single disk.